sja-thedude/Admin_Dashboard/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- I would like to thank microverse for the opportunity.
+- I would like to thank my career coach (Mustapha) for his guidance and support.

 ## 📝 License